Andrettin/Wyrmsun/readme.txt

 - Added support for the 1.5x scale factor.
 - Changing the scale factor no longer requires restarting the game.

+* Units
+- Fixed a crash related to a unit possessing ethereal vision due to a bonus, e.g. like the unique ship Skidbladnir does.

 * User Interface
 - Fixed a crash which could occur during a game in the mouse handling code.